bivex/synco/README.md

 - `elapsed_exceeded` is the primary stall/pause signal
 - `remote_delta_exceeded` may also trigger when the remote source is precise (for example a JSON millisecond timestamp)
 - `clock_gap_ms` usually stays small during a simple debugger pause, so it is a secondary signal rather than the main stall detector
+- `thread_delta_exceeded` may also trigger because the watchdog threads themselves observe an abnormally large per-thread elapsed delta while the process is paused in the debugger
+- if watchdog workers are killed after reaching `ready`, `thread_watchdog_killed_after_ready` is expected once the post-ready grace window has passed

 ## Server Configuration